OBaller/OBaller/README.md

-- 👋 Hi, I’m @OBaller
+- 👋 Hi, I an Naseem Oyebola
-- 👀 I’m interested in software development.
+- 👀 I’m a tech enthusiast.
-- 🌱 I’m currently learning iOS.
+- 🌱 An iOS Engineeer and a Biochemist.
-- 💞️ I’m looking to collaborate on iOS and web development.
+- 💞️ I’m looking to collaborate on iOS and web development projects.
 - 📫 you can reach me on WhatsApp (08188229514)
 (https://www.linkedin.com/in/oyebola-naseem-40a0011a2)
 e-mail (naseemoyebola@gmail.com)